jakeva/jakeva.github.io/index.md

 ---
 layout: page
-title: a (web)log
+title: Epic Scrolls of Loquaciousness
-tagline: Almost never updated
+tagline: …or the random brain stirrings of *this* guy here
 ---
 {% include JB/setup %}